The verdict from 3 experts and 13 users

 Experts unanimously admit that the LeBron 18 is on the pricier side of the spectrum.
 Even if we assume that Nike’s “best technologies” are incorporated in it, we are still not assured that we get our money’s worth because the 18 seems to fit only a very specific sector of the basketball-playing population.

-Not for outdoor use
+LeBron 18 is not for outdoor use

 Experts do not recommend continued use on the blacktop.
 They say that the LeBron 18 is “not extremely durable” so you might “burn through it fairly quick.”